nicky-plat/leaflet-challenge/README.md

 Web application is deployed at the following link: https://nicky-plat.github.io/leaflet-challenge/

-# Technology stack used in developing this web application is as follows:
+Technology stack used in developing this web application is as follows: leaflet.js
-leaflet.js
 HTML/CSS/Bootstrap/Javascript
 GeoJSON

-Image from the final app
+Image from the final app:
 <img src="Leaflet-Step-1/Images/map1.png" >